 The module aims to provide students with knowledge and understanding of the application of psychological concepts for injury and rehabilitation within a sport and exercise environment.
 Lectures provide forums for discussion of the complex interactions between affect, cognitions and behaviour.
 A key module aim is to provide an understanding of the application of theory to real 'applied' situations within an injury and rehabilitation scenario.

 A synopsis of topics included in this module are:

-Introduction what does psychology have to do with injury
+Introduction to Psychology: What does psychology have to do with injury?

 The Value of Counselling Skills when working with Injured Athletes